New Public Housing

 Historic Investment in Public Housing

-Government has made a historic commitment to public housing with a total investment of $251.2 million to create 515 new units across the province.
+The Province, with support from the federal government, has made a historic commitment to public housing with a total investment of $251 million to create 515 new units across Nova Scotia.
 This initiative, marking the largest investment in public housing in the past 30 years, will provide deeply affordable, rent-geared-to-income (RGI) housing for over 1,300 Nova Scotians.

 In 2025, Government transferred the delivery of new public housing projects to Build Nova Scotia (BNS).
 BNS plays a key role in overseeing development projects that improve the quality of life for Nova Scotians, and public housing fits well under that umbrella.